deeponh/deeponh.github.io/index.md

 	</div></td>
 </tr>

 I am from India 🇮🇳.
 I work as a Research Intern at AI4Bharat, IIT Madras under the guidance of <a href="https://prajdabre.github.io/">Dr. Raj Dabre</a>.
-I also work with <a href="https://anoopk.github.io/">Dr. Anoop Kunchukuttan</a> and  <a href="https://https://ratishsp.github.io/">Dr. Ratish Puduppully</a>.
 I am also known as <a href="https://cneuralnets.netlify.app">neuralnets</a>.
 Feel free to contact me for any queries.